Expand the category you’re interested in to read the installation instructions.

 6. Gutter Apron Installation

 Fix the gutter apron to the MFP panel with stainless steel screws, at least 10 mm from the panel edge.
 Maintain the apron’s 3° slope (10 mm gap between apron and panel).
 Join apron sections without glue/sealant, using a slide or standing seam.
+Fabricate and fit the vertical eaves metal independently, connecting it to the membrane with double-sided tape.

 7. Fascia Hook Installation